Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 ## Folder Structure

-There will be a designated `store` folder to hold all parts of the store.
+There will be a designated `store` folder to hold all parts of the store containing a `store.js` file.

-There will be a `store.js` file here.

 Depending on your store, you can hold all the code here.
 I'm going to not do that and instead make a subdirectory that handles all the actions, mutations, and getters to show how you would manage separate states for a bigger application.